eleni-chr/eleni-chr/README.md

 ## 🔭 I’m currently working on:

-- Creating a graphical user interface for visualising global infectious disease cases.
+- Creating a GUI for improved data analysis of biological data.
-- Applying machine learning methods for data classification and prediction.

 ## 🌱 I’m currently learning:

-- Methods for signal frequency analysis.
-- Methods of manipulating high dimensional datasets for visualisation and analysis.
+- Python and Java.

 ## 📫 How to reach me: